Southern Football League: Success of the Southern League

 The Southern League soon became the dominant competition below The Football League in Southern and Central England, and by the turn of the century a few of the Southern League sides began to seriously rival the Football League in the FA Cup.
 A preview of the 1900–01 season in the Daily News described the league as "now, without a doubt, second only in importance and the strength of its clubs to the Football League itself.
 With the exception of Woolwich Arsenal, who prefer to remain members of the Second Division of the Football League, all the best professional teams in the South are now enrolled in the ranks of the Southern League".

 Two Southern League clubs, Southampton (in 1900 and 1902) and Tottenham Hotspur (in 1901) reached the final of the FA Cup around the turn of the twentieth century.
 Tottenham Hotspur remain the only club from outside the Football League (and since its inception, also the Premier League) to have won the FA Cup.

 Several of the best players in England moved from the Football League to the Southern League around this time, due to the restrictions on their freedom of movement and wages implemented by the Football League between 1893 and 1901, and the failed efforts of the Association Footballers' Union (the AFU) to relax the restrictions.
 This ended in 1910 when the League came to a reciprocal agreement with the Football League.

 The champions of the two leagues during this period met in the annual Charity Shield.
 Out of the six meetings the respective league champions had in the Shield, however, only one was won by the Southern League champions – Brighton & Hove Albion, in 1910, and this remains their only top level national honour.
 Up until World War I, the league also organised several representative 'inter-league' matches, against the Football League XI and the Scottish Football League XI.
 They won the inaugural inter-league equivalent of the British Home Championship in 1910, defeating the Football League 3–2, Scottish League 1–0 and the Irish League 4–0.

-In 1907, it accepted newly-converted-to-Association and future Football League club Bradford, a northern club, as a member, reflecting its senior position at the time.
+In 1907, it accepted newly converted-to-Association and future Football League club Bradford, a northern club, as a member, reflecting its senior position at the time.
 Stalybridge Celtic and Stoke also joined before the First World War.

 In 1920, virtually the entire top division of the Southern League was absorbed by the Football League to become that league's new Third Division.
 A year later the Third Division was expanded and regionalised.
 The Third Division clubs from the previous season became the Third Division South, with the addition of the Third Division North.

-Of the original founder members, six – Gillingham (formerly New Brompton), Luton Town, Millwall, Reading, Southampton and Swindon Town – went on to be Football League clubs.
+Of the original founder members, seven – Bromley, Gillingham (formerly New Brompton), Luton Town, Millwall, Reading, Southampton and Swindon Town – went on to be Football League clubs.